Team, Place & City Details

 Leek moth

-The leek moth or onion leaf miner is a species of moth of family Acrolepiidae and the genus Acrolepiopsis.
+The leek moth or onion leaf miner is a species of moth of family Acrolepiidae (formerly Glyphipterigidae) and the genus Acrolepiopsis.
 The species is native to Europe and Siberia, but is also found in North America, where it is an invasive species.

 Leekes